Taro-Hayashi/KillerWhale/rightside/7_CUSTOM.md

 ## Mouse layer and auto mouse
 Assuming that you are using a trackball SIDE unit, just after the trackball has moved, you can use the key F (resp.
 J) as mouse click, and D (resp.
 K) as right click.
-By long-pressing S (resp.
-L), you can exchange the roles of F and D, even if the trackball is not moving.
 ![](../img/custom/auto_e.jpg)
 - You can scroll by moving the trackball while pressing the lowest key.
 - The keys in the ADD units also have the mouse and right mouse click assignments.
 You can scroll with the wheel as well.